Supercip971/WingOS/Build_guide.md

 ## CLONING

-when you clone the project you have to clone submodules (echfs and limine)
+when you clone the project you have to clone submodules (echfs and limine) :
 ```bash
 git clone --recursive https://github.com/Supercip971/WingOS_x64.git
 ```

 ## SETUP #2

-to setup everything you can just run the command
+to setup everything you can just run the command :
 ```bash
 make first_setup -j$(nproc)
 ```

 *WARNING:* this step will take a lot of time

-*WARNING:* at one moment we need sudo for installing echfs
+*WARNING:* at one moment we use `sudo` for installing echfs ([here](https://github.com/Supercip971/WingOS_x64/blob/348dc7f55d4df0acaa6b18eadc40b7e1e8511df5/Makefile#L62)) :
 ```
 sudo make -C echfs/ install -j$(nproc)
 ```